top of page

 3. Capital Access Remains Asymmetrical

 Black entrepreneurs consistently demonstrate higher repayment rates and comparable business outcomes—yet receive disproportionately less venture funding, lower credit limits, and higher borrowing costs.
 When capital is rationed, businesses can't scale.
 When businesses can't scale, jobs aren't created.
 When jobs aren't created, communities stay economically fragile.
+The problem isn't entrepreneurship.
+It's capitalization.

 4. Extractive Systems Outpace Wealth-Building Mechanisms